mustkhan/Space-Apps-2019-Submission/README.md

 ## Where can you find our work?

-The final video submission for naitonals: https://www.youtube.com/watch?v=dkfggBqCmcA&feature=youtu.be.
+The final video submission for national judging: https://www.youtube.com/watch?v=dkfggBqCmcA&feature=youtu.be.

 You can visit the website for AstroTech here: https://astrotech.netlify.com